zweatshirt/bible_project/readme.md

    and the total occurences of the Strongs.
    - These dictionaries are designed to interact with one another.
    - Dictionary Two contains the keys to access Dictionary One for accessing a list of all verses that contain the key word in O(n) time.
       - Can probably be sped up to O(log(n)) or something...
-3. Real time database
+Real time database:
      - intend to load the database in on the site by chunks and categories to reduce computational and spatial complexity issues
-     - Unfortunately this database is a JSON object, which can be slow to access.
-4. Skeleton of a Flutter web application
+Skeleton of the Flutter web application (it just needs to be populated with data, then front end work)

 Script to access definitions API:
  - the current API used will need to be replaced ASAP (I am implementing ChatGPT API), it doesn't support many Old English words